NRCan/geo-deep-learning/README.md

 global:
   samples_size: 256                 # Size (in pixel) of the samples
   num_classes: 2                    # Number of classes
-  data_path: /path/to/data/folder   # Path to folder containing samples
+  data_path: /path/to/data/folder   # Path to folder containing samples, model and log files
   number_of_bands: 3                # Number of bands in input images
   model_name: unetsmall             # One of unet, unetsmall, checkpointed_unet, ternausnet, or inception
   bucket_name:                      # name of the S3 bucket where data is stored.
 Leave blank if using local files